Magnetization steps of $J_{1}$ quintets in the hcp lattice: V. Conclusion

 \section{V. Conclusion}

 We have calculated the magnetization of quintets in the model with AF exchange interaction between the 12 nearest neighbors in the wurtzite structure.
-Our choice $J_{1}^{in} = J_{1}^{out}$ was made to reduce the number of quintet types.
-The fields at the MST's have been calculated by diagonalizing the spin Hamiltonian matrix in the basis of states which allow the incorporation of single ion anisotropy.
-The update of the expression of the ratio $M_{S}/M_{0}$ can be used in the study of the distribution of the magnetic ions in DMS's nanoparticles.
+The choice $J_{1}^{in} = J_{1}^{out}$ was made to reduce the number of quintet types and simplify the calculation.
+The fields at the MSTs have been calculated by diagonalizing the spin Hamiltonian matrix in the basis of states which allow the incorporation of single ion anisotropy.
+The updated expression for the ratio $M_{S}/M_{0}$ can be used in the study of the distribution of the magnetic ions in DMSs nanoparticles.

 This work was supported by FAPESP (Fundação de Amparo à Pesquisa do Estado de São Paulo, Brazil) under Contract No. 2015/16191-5 and by CNPq (Conselho Nacional de Desenvolvimento Científico e Tecnológico, Brazil) under Contract 306715/2018-0.